Frequently Asked Questions

 Am I eligible for government student financial-assistance programs?

-Students who are Canadian citizens normally qualify for the various loan and bursary programs offered by the government of Canada.
-Furthermore, students who experience financial difficulties can apply for a bursary from NTS.
+Students who are Canadian citizens normally qualify for the various loan and bursary programs offered by the government.
+Furthermore, students who experience financial difficulties can apply for financial aid from NTS.

 HOLDING A JOB WHILE TRAINING AT NTS